idea-statica/ideastatica-public/src/Examples/CheckbotBimLink/readme.md

 </details>

-3. **FeaExampleApi*** - A class library project which provides some dumby structural geometry and other inputs to the *BimApiLinkFEAExample*.
-It emulates a typical API of an FEA software.

-> *When creating your own link only the *BimApiLinkExample* would be required.
-The *BimApiExample* should be replaced by a command interface or other small app which allows your program to host and run the link. *FeaExampleApi* should be replaced with the third party API object.

 ### Building the example

 1. Clone the [idea-statica/public](https://github.com/idea-statica/ideastatica-public) repository.
 Some typical instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=desktop).
 2. In windows explorer navigate to the repository location `/src` folder and open the solution *IdeaStatiCa.Public.sln* in visual studio.
 3. Build the entire solution, which may take a minute or two.
 There should be no errors.
-4. Navigate to the example location and right click on the *BimApiExample* and select set as start-up project.
+4. Navigate to the example location and right click on the *BimLinkExampleRunner* and select set as start-up project.

 ### Running the example

 This simple example will run Checkbot and allow you to import some simple Member and Node objects which we have defined in the *FakeFEAApi*.

-1. Run the *BimApiExample* project.
+1. Run the *BimLinkExampleRunner* project.
 A form should appear.
 2. We need to provide the link to the Checkbot executable.
 This allows you to select which version of IDEA StatiCa you would like to run.
 For example:

 ```text